-Stretching from Cancún to Tulúm, Mexico’s Riviera Maya is one of the world’s premier beach destinations thanks to its white sands, blue Caribbean waters, and warm weather year-round.
+Stretching from Cancún to Tulum, Mexico’s Riviera Maya is one of the world’s premier beach destinations thanks to its white sands, blue Caribbean waters, and warm weather year round.
 Plus, thanks to the region’s prosperity and high level of investment from the government and the private sector, the feel is First World and modern when it comes to infrastructure, services, and amenities.
-And traditional Mexican culture, from music to food to culture events, is still very much alive here.
+And traditional Mexican culture, from music to food to cultural events, is still very much alive here.

-Cancún, at the northernmost point of the Riviera, is home to a city of 400,000 on the mainland—the center of government and business in the region, as well as a “hotel zone” chock-full of all-inclusive resorts and shopping malls on a barrier island just offshore.
+Cancún, at the northernmost point of the Riviera, is home to a city of 400,000 on the mainland—the center of government and business in the region, as well as a “hotel zone” chock-full of all-inclusive resorts and shopping malls.
 Some expats live here, both in the hotel zone and in the mainland city.
 About 20 minutes south is Puerto Morelos, a working fishing village that has become a favorite among expats for its peace and quiet…as well as its beach lifestyle.

 Climate on the Riviera Maya

 The Riviera Maya, located on the eastern coast of the Yucatán Peninsula, enjoys warm weather year-round thanks to its tropical climate.
 Temperatures range from highs up to 82 F to lows in the high 60s F in December to February, to highs in the mid and high 90s F in June and July.
 The cooler temperatures from November to April—thanks to steady ocean breezes—make that the tourist high season.

 There is a rainy season that brings afternoon showers from May to October, with September and October being the rainiest months.
 The area is more humid this time of year.
 Ocean temperatures are pleasant, making for great swimming all year, ranging from the high 70s F to mid 80s F.